planetfederal/qgis-reports-plugin/docs/source/usage.rst

 .. (c) 2016 Boundless, http://boundlessgeo.com
    This code is licensed under the GPL 2.0 license.

-.. _usage:
+.. _support_usage:

 Usage
 =====

-Using the |current_plugin|, you can create a report in two ways:
+Using the *Support Tool*, you can create a report in two ways:

 * :ref:`using_qgis_interface`.
 * :ref:`using_command_line`.